Skip to content

 The Best Boat Parties in Ibiza 2026: An Honest Ranking

-Every major Ibiza boat party operator ranked for 2026 — Pukka Up, Float Your Boat, Ibiza Boat Party, Oceanbeat, and the small-boat alternatives.
-Prices, routes, what to bring, and who each one is actually for.
+Every major Ibiza boat party operator ranked for 2026 — Pukka Up, Float Your Boat, Oceanbeat and more.
+Prices, routes, and who each one is actually for.

 TL;DR